elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions.md

 _schema: default
 id: 163787
 date: 2025-01-27
-title: >-
-    What are the key differences between the equations of linear and exponential functions?
+title: What are the key differences between the equations of linear and exponential functions?
-article_title: >-
-    What are the key differences between the equations of linear and exponential functions?
+article_title: What are the key differences between the equations of linear and exponential functions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content outlines the key differences between linear and exponential functions, focusing on their equation forms, rates of change, graph shapes, and behaviors over time, with real-world application implications.
+    This content outlines the key differences between linear and exponential functions, focusing on their equations, rates of change, graph shapes, and behavior over time.
   page_keywords: >-
-    linear function, exponential function, equations differences, rate of change, graph shape, linear growth, exponential growth, constant rate, variable rate, applications, mathematical concepts
+    linear functions, exponential functions, equations, rate of change, slope, growth factor, decay factor, graph shape, straight line, curve, applications, population growth, financial modeling
 author: QuickTakes
 question: >-
     What are the key differences between the equations of linear and exponential functions?